Hope Reigns Supreme

 Giving up has never been an option.
 Through the pain, the nausea, the vomiting (even now}, balding head (which was such a small thing in the scheme of things), the bad news every time she went in for a check up..saying "I am defeated" has never been a choice.

-Too much to live for...a son who lives on despite the prediction he would not, a baby (Now almost six) that was predicted would never make it on the planet, and a loving husband who has supported her and continues to even now.
+Too much to live for...a son who lives on despite the prediction he would not, a baby (who has just turned 8 as is now a 'big boy' he says ) that was predicted would never make it on the planet, and a loving husband who has supported her and continues to even now.

 No situation is ever HOPELESS unless we allow it to become that way.